calemon/cs361/class_notes/Concurrency.md

 - amoswap is meant for mutexes; Takes three params (dest, src, and address)
   - amoswap.w.aq t0, t1, (a0)

+Rules of locking:
+- Only one writer
+- No readers and writers

+Rules of ordering:
+- Want to maximize readers; Get as many readers done as possible
+  - Writing takes more work, so reading will be maximized
 # Clicker Questions
 1) How many bytes is the MTVEC (Machine trap vector) aligned by?
 4 bytes
 2) Which register stores what instruction we return to when an instruction is interrupted?
 MEPC